Network Card Reader Technical Overview

 The principal design goal with the network card reader protocol was simplicity to allow the widest possible area of application and the protocol has been in use for a number of years.

-PaperCut welcome feedback and further discussion, please send questions and suggestions to PaperCut support.
+PaperCut welcomes feedback and further discussion, please send questions and suggestions to PaperCut support.
 If you are planning to implement an authentication solution using this approach please register with our team so that we can assist you.

 Connection Modes (PaperCut v17.2.3+):

 As of version 17.2.3, custom ‘Connection Modes’ have been added for network card readers that are configured through the devices Access Methods.
 The protocol mentioned above which allows for integration with a partner’s authentication solution is labelled ‘Generic Mode’.
 Additional ‘Connection Modes’ are listed below.

 Users who have a version of PaperCut prior to 17.2.3 will not have the ‘Connection Modes’ feature, and all network card readers will use the ‘Network Card Reader Authentication Protocol’ described below.